strosz/com.northernrogue.cccp.spacetimedbserver/README.md

 🌱 **Automatic Installer**
    - Server Installer Window which installs everything necessary from the ground up.
-   - If starting fresh you will have your own local SpacetimeDB server in no-time.
+   - If starting fresh you will have your own local WSL or custom remote SpacetimeDB server in no-time.
    - Extra compability checks for important steps.
+   - Get notified of new SpacetimeDB server updates and update it in the Server Installer Window.

 📊 **Real-time Monitoring**
    - Monitor server status and port availability directly in Unity.